obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Importing External modules does not find nested public classes (Zsharp.Runtime.Conversion.Checked).
 - TrySetIdentifier should check if IdentifierType matches the AstNodeType.
 - Rename all Enums from 'Type' to 'Kind'.
+- Rename AstSymbolEntry to AstSymbol.
+- Rename IAstCodeBlock item to IAstCodeLine (and rename ItemAt to LineAt on CodeBlock)
 - Assign initial TypeReference to SymbolTable (entry) and MakeProxy for all other references?
 - AstFunctionDefinitionIntrinsic.TrySetSymbol should not be called?
 - Function Overloads handling: Currently based on function name are all in the same SymbolEntry.